sanianayab/Constrained-Chain-of-Thought-CCoT-/README.md

 📏 Length-Aware Reasoning: Control the output length (e.g., "limit to 30 words") to optimize for inference time and cost.

 📊 Novel Metrics: Move beyond simple accuracy.
-We introduce HCA, SCA, and CCA—metrics that evaluate the trade-off between correctness and conciseness.
+We introduce HCA, SCA, and CCA metrics that evaluate the trade-off between correctness and conciseness.

 🔍 Deep Insights: New scores to measure Redundancy (RMS) and Information Flow ($\mathcal{I}$) to understand how models compress logic.